tidymodels/recipes/tests/testthat/_snaps/harmonic.md

         frequency = 1, starting_val = "a", cycle_size = 86400)
     Condition
       Error in `step_harmonic()`:
-      ! starting_val must be NA, numeric, Date or POSIXt
+      ! starting_val must be NA, numeric, Date or POSIXt.
+Not a string.

 ---